-Knowing your exact CPU and GPU is helpful when assessing whether or not your computer meets minimum system requirements for Cast, or when you are submitting feedback about your Cast experience.
-To verify your GPU, please visit chrome://gpu.
+To know your exact CPU and GPU is helpful when you assess whether or not your computer meets minimum system requirements for Cast, or when you submit feedback about your Cast experience.
+To verify your GPU, visit chrome://gpu.

-You can also verify your CPU and GPU by following the steps below:Windows (Vista, 7, and 8, 8.1, 10):
+You can also verify your CPU and GPU by following the steps below:Windows (7, 8, 8.1 and 10)

-Open the system information page based on the specific version of Windows you are running:
+Open the system information page based on the specific version of Windows you run:

-- Windows 8.
-8.1, 10: Navigate to Control Panel > System and Security > System.
-You can open the control panel by pressing the Windows Key + X on the desktop, and choosing Control Panel.
+- Windows 8, 8.1 and 10: Navigate to Control Panel System and Security System.
+You can open the control panel when you press the Windows Key + X on the desktop, and choose Control Panel.

 - Windows 10:

 - For CPU info: in the search bar on the task bar, type "system," then select the System - Control Panel app.

 - For GPU info: from the System - Control Panel app, select Device Manager.
 The GPU information is listed under "Display adapters."

 - Processor (CPU) information is shown in the line underneath the main system rating.

 - GPU information can be obtained by clicking on Windows Experience Index, then View and print, and looking at the line labelled "Graphics."